Lubbock Lake Landmark: Cultural periods represented

+Paleo Indian

-Material from the Clovis Period has been found on a gravel bar of the once active stream in the ancient river valley.
-Excavations have uncovered the remains of several extinct animals: mammoth, two types of horse, camel, ancient bison, giant short-faced bear, and giant armadillo-like Pampatheriidae.
+Material from the Clovis period has been found on a gravel bar of the once-active stream in the ancient river valley.
+Excavations have uncovered the remains of several extinct animals - mammoth, two types of horses, camel, ancient bison, giant short-faced bear, and giant armadillo-like Pampatheriidae.
 This material has been recovered from an area where secondary butchering of parts of carcasses took place and mammoth bones were broken to secure pieces to use or make into tools.
 Folsom and later Paleo-Indian peoples hunted and killed ancient bison around the ponds and marshes in the draw.
 Locations where bison were both killed and butchered are called kill/butchering locales.
-Hunters were known to disguise themselves as wolves, and slowly creep up on the bison before springing up and attacking.
+Hunters were known to disguise themselves as wolves and slowly creep up on the bison before springing up and attacking.